-A lot of information is available online regarding the Africanized Honey Bee "(AHB)" their migration, and the unsuccessful attempts to limit their spread throughout the Americas.
-The following AHB insight is based on my own reading and observation of Africanized honeybees and more especially my observations while removing bees for many years across the lower half of the US where Africanized honeybees co-exist with, intermingle/ crossbreed, and appear to outperform the European honeybee.
+The following study is based on my own reading and observation of AHB's while removing honeybees for many years across the lower region of the US where AHB co-exists with, intermingle/ cross-breed, and appear to outperform the European honeybee.

 Africanized Honey Bee (AHB) Table of Contents